React component for creating Rating stars

 };

 Initialize the state variable rating with an initial value of 0.
-It also defines a state updater function setRating that will be used to update the rating state.
+Also define a state updater function setRating that will be used to update the rating state.

 handleStarHover and handleStarClick handles user interactions with the stars. handleStarHover is triggered when a user hovers over a star, and handleStarClick is triggered when a user clicks on a star.
 They extract the rating attribute from the clicked or hovered star and update the rating state accordingly.